 - Date and location of the activity

 - What is being requested

-- In the case of requests for a product grant (in-kind support), the requested quantity of drug and the way the drug will be used in the program
+- In the case of requests for a product grant (in-kind support), the requested quantity of materials (including drug) and the way these materials will be used in the program.

 Agenda or brochure – including a detailed description of the event or a synopsis of materials to be created

 Budget – a detailed budget for the total event/project, including

 - Total amount of funds requested from Ipsen

 - A breakdown of expenses and projected number of attendees

 - Percentage of funding requested from Ipsen to the total funding for the activity.
 Preference will be given to those events funded by more than one donor

 - Percentage of Ipsen’s cumulative contribution vs. overall annual External Requestor’s budget.